-Skipped showers, paper plates: An Arizona suburb’s water is cut off
+Skipped Showers, Paper Plates: An Arizona Suburb’s Water Is Cut Off

 Reim, who works for his family’s sheet-metal business, is planning to become his own water hauler, lashing large containers to his pickup and setting out to fill them up.
 He guesses that fetching water will take him 10 hours every week, but he said he would do anything to stay in Rio Verde.
 He loves the dark skies and the baying coyotes at night, and how his children can run up and down a dirt road with views of the Four Peaks Wilderness.

 “Even if this place went negative and I’d have to pay somebody to take it, I’d still be here,” he said of his house.
 “There’s no other option.”
 Cities across the Southwest have spent years trying to cut down on water consumption, recharge aquifers and find new ways to reuse water to cope with the drought.

 Experts say that most Arizona residents do not have to worry about losing their drinking water any time soon, though deeper cuts loom for agricultural users, who use about 70% of Arizona’s water supply.
 Phoenix and surrounding cities have imposed few water restrictions on residents.